Object Recognition & Machine Learning: Why Humans Still Trump Even the Smartest Algorithms

 Futurists and Academics Pave a Parallel Path

 In 2012, a team of scientists at Google’s X Lab created an impressive 16,000 machine neural network.
-Not unlike the human brain, neural networks are a machine learning technique modeled to find out if machines are the “data scientists” of the callout--quotefuture after biological neural networks.
+Not unlike the human brain, neural networks are a machine learning technique modeled to find out if machines are the “data scientists” of the future after biological neural networks.
 Like humans, they are adept at finding patterns in data—from musical patterns to song identification (think Shazam and Soundhound) to image recognition (think Facebook photo tags).

 Google created its neural network to identify objects across millions of static images and use natural language processing to describe them in structured sentences.
 In theory, an algorithm such as this could not only increase productivity across private and public sectors, but it holds promise to becoming a life-changing technology.
 In its full potential, a visually impaired person would be able to feed video imagery into a computer, in order to “see” and experience the world around them.